Skip to main content

 Should babies be held while sleeping?

-Although you want to encourage healthy sleep habits when your baby is young, that doesn’t mean you can’t hold them while they’re sleeping.
+Although you want to encourage healthy sleep habits when your baby is young, that doesn’t mean you can’t hold a baby when he or she is sleeping.
 Child sleep consultant Alexis Dubief explained to Today’s Parent that it’s only natural for a baby to want to be held while sleeping and that it’s OK to do sometimes, as long as you follow one rule.

 “Having a newborn sleep on you is fine as long as you’re awake,” Dubief explained.
 “But chances are, you’ll fall asleep when you’re in this position, and safety concerns become an issue.”
 She also reiterated that if your child becomes accustomed to falling asleep in someone’s arms or against a warm body, at some point, it will be very difficult for them to fall asleep on their own.